 Intelligence Delivery

-5 analyst-grade reports generated within 24 hours: Master Assessment, Infrastructure Evidence, Credential Exposure, Executive Brief, Statutory Mapping.
+5 analyst-grade reports generated within 24 hours: Infrastructure Evidence, Credential Exposure, Statutory Mapping, Executive Summary, and Master Defence Report.

 05